What is a Domain Name?

 A full URL from this site is made up of three components: the protocol, the site name and the absolute path to the document or resource.

 - Absolute path

 - http: the protocol, or type of server your web browser is talking to

-- www: The URL host name, in this case the world wide web
+- www: The URL hostname, in this case, the world wide web

 - citytech.cuny.edu: the specific domain name, and the part you register.
-If you did not have a domain name, you would have to remember the specifc IP address (Internet Protocol address) for your site location on a server somewhere.
+If you did not have a domain name, you would have to remember the specific IP address (Internet Protocol address) for your site location on a server somewhere.
 An IP address is a series of numbers, such as 192.168.9.100.
 Hard to remember for us non-robotic types.

-- com: top level domain: this is another way to distinguish sites.
+- com: top-level domain: this is another way to distinguish sites.
 You have noticed other sites ending in .net, .gov… the top domain indicates something of what the site’s general purpose.

 - academics: directory path